Pharmacy Residency Programs

 Pharmacy residencies allow a licensed pharmacist to apply the knowledge and skills learned in school to real patients, situations, and settings.
 You will also be exposed to different facets of practice and learn about the many and varied career paths available to pharmacists today.

-The Phoenix Veterans Affairs Health Care System (PVAHCS) pharmacy residency programs commit to promote resident diversity.
-We strive to ensure that every resident knows they belong and feels they are appreciated and supported.
+The Phoenix Veterans Affairs Health Care System (PVAHCS) Pharmacy Residency program commits to promote resident diversity.
+We strive to ensure that every resident know that they belong and feels they are appreciated and supported.
 We believe that recruiting, supporting, and promoting a diverse resident and preceptor workforce improves education and clinical decision-making.
 We commit to be intentionally inclusive in the culture and curriculum offered to the residents.
 We believe that a diverse workforce will better serve the needs of our Veteran community.

 Applications must be completed through PhORCAS and are due January 8, 2024.

 The following should be included in the application:

 Essay (this replaces a formal letter of intent)

 Answer ONE of the following in 500 words or less: